 Are You Too “Tied” to a Job?

 So, people continue to do things that don’t make them happy.
-My philosophy as a recruiter is that part of my responsibility to open people up to alternatives – the idea that there could be something bigger, better, more challenging and more rewarding out there, if they allow themselves to see it.
+Our philosophy as recruiters is that its part of our responsibility to open people up to alternatives – the idea that there could be something bigger, better, more challenging and more rewarding out there, if they allow themselves to see it.
 People accept limitations too easily – within themselves, and coming from their life circumstances.

-So the point of today’s post is to open up.
-Loosen the “tie” that could be strangling you, and consider other possibilities.
+Loosen the chains that could be preventing progress, and consider other possibilities.
 Life is short.
 Most people who do what makes them happy ending up thriving and succeeding at it.
 Take chances.
 Even if you think you are happy with the status quo, what if there is something out there that you don’t realize yet could make you even happier?

-In considering different employment, until you ultimately say “yes,” you always have the power to say “no.” So keep saying “maybe” – until you have enough information to be sure the new isn’t better than the old.
+In considering different employment, until you ultimately say “yes,” you always have the power to say “no.” So keep saying “maybe” – until you have enough information to be sure the old is truly better than the new.